Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 let arr = [44, 33, 22, 11];
 let obj = { "1st": 1, 2: 2, "3rd": 3, 4: 4 };

-for (let n in arr) {            //  let n keeps the scope of n restricted to this loop block.
-See more later in tut. console.log("index is", n);   //  prints "index is 0, index is 1, index is 2, index 3" }
+// Iterate through the indices of an array for (let n in arr) {            //  let n keeps the scope of n restricted to this loop block.
+See more later in this tut. console.log("index is", n);   //  prints "index is 0, index is 1, index is 2, index 3" }

-for (let n of arr) {
+// Iterate through the values of an array for (let n of arr) {
   console.log("value is", n);   //  prints "value is 44, value is 33, value is 22, value is 11"
 }

-for (let n in obj) {
+// Iterate through the keys of an object, ie. the keys in the Key:value pairs for (let n in obj) {
-  console.log("accessor", n);   //  prints "accessor 2, accessor 4, accessor 1st, accessor 3rd".
+  console.log("key", n);   //  Could print "key 2, key 4, key 1st, key 3rd".
 Note random order.
 }

 // forEach has a lot of functionality.
 Also see array.some(), array.every() etc. Basic example: